I'm going to go on a bit of a rant here, but I hope that you read the whole post!

 The ability to change channel owners would be another amazing tool in BBM Channels.
 The BBM Channel is tied with your BBID, and therefore, cannot be transferred to another owner (BBID).
 However, it should be allowed that both parties are in a mutual agreement, and that the channel is then passed onto the new owner.

 The ability to add moderators, and editors on BBM channels would be amazing to see!
 The channel owner should grant access to his/her BBM contacts, and allow them different privileges (got to have that BlackBerry security ).
 Editors can be allowed to make channel posts, while moderators can help with the spam or anything else that is needed.

 The ability to share your channel posts properly to social media websites such as Facebook, Twitter, LinkedIn, etc.

 The ability to have BBM voice/video conference calls on your device.

 An update on BBM Channels Manager.
 I find that it is very slow and laggy still, and needs major improvements.
-In addition, channel owners should be able to view which subscribers have liked the channel posts.
+In addition, channel owners should be able to view which subscribers have liked and read the channel posts.

 BlackBerry Built Applications

 Another capability that I miss from my 9900 was that I was able to set notifications every half-an-hour on Twitter for new tweets.
 On my Z30, I currently have to open up Twitter, and view the new tweets.
 Also, I notice that if I had retweeted a retweet, and someone else also retweeted or favourited that tweet, on my Z30, I do not get a notification, but I do see it on my Twitter feed (when on the Twitter website).
 BlackBerry needs to implement this using Twitter's new API, and more options are needed within the application!!